-We can lend you up to 70% of your property's value, so you’ll need at least 30% as a deposit.
-The maximum loan-to-value ratio we can offer may be reduced based on the nature of the property, what you’ll be using the bridging loan for, and your personal circumstances.
+We can lend up to 70% of your property’s value depending on, what you will be using the bridging loan for, and your personal circumstances.
+The maximum loan-to-value ratio we can offer may be reduced based on the nature of the property.

 Can I get a bridging loan if I’m self-employed?

 Whether you’re a sole trader, freelancer or side-hustler, we can accept self-employed applicants with just 12 months trading history, and you’ll get the same rates as someone with a regular income.